 Is being a career missionary really exciting and glamorous?
 No, it involves daily sacrifice, perseverance, and testing of faith.
 Being a career missionary can be both dangerous and lonely.
 But from here, while rocking my screaming son or from the church pew as I try not to let my mind wander and think about this week’s meal plan, the grass on the other side appears fulfilling and meaningful.

 If, however, we combine the sacred and the secular, like Brother Lawrence, we find ourselves serving a sovereign, almighty God in every moment.
 The mundane is now a sacred act of worship.
 That is exciting!

 Is holding my son during a meltdown fun?
 Absolutely not, but it reminds me of the love God has poured into my broken heart.
 Is crying after I have my own meltdown fun?
-Absolutely not, but I am reminded of God’s faithfulness and mercy in each moment.
-When I clean up the great pooptastrophe of 2017 (It’s been a crazy week ya’ll), I persevere and do all things to and for His glory.
+Nope, but I am reminded of God’s faithfulness and mercy in each moment.
+When I clean up yet another diaper blowout, I persevere and do all things to and for His glory.

 Is being a mother hard?
 Yes, but He is worth it.